tomvadman/Udacity-Fullstack-Logs-AnalysisProject/README.md

-# Udacity-Fullstack-Project 3 - Logs Analysis Project
+# Udacity-Fullstack - Logs Analysis Project

 This project is about creating a reporting tool that parse a database containing data about news articles.
 You can download the database and VM in the prereq section.
 This repo only containing the reporting tool.